 Now consider the iPad's latest rival, the BlackBerry PlayBook, which is Landor's latest high-profile name.
 Roth, who did not personally work on the name, said he was proud of the final product, which trades on the company's professional heritage.

 "It has the word play, but it's a tool about work," Roth says.
 "When you want to achieve victory somewhere, you talk about a game plan.
 A playbook.
 It reflects the professional nature of the product."

 The reviews for BlackBerry PlayBook have been fairly consistent: It's a decent product with a thin selection of apps that doesn't quite live up to the iPad.
 Some critics have taken issue with the latest ad campaign announcing "Amateur hour is over.
 The BlackBerry PlayBook is here."

 Roth disagrees.
 "The business world is where they have credibility," he says.
 "But they have to be visible and aggressive because Apple is already considered an alternative in the business environment."

 *Coda: That Shakespeare QuoteIn an article about naming, I feel contractually obligated to quote Juliet: "What's in a name?
-That which we call a rose by any other name would smell as sweet."
+That which we call a rose by any other name would